hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 Now, identify the partitions to mount (check the disk `LABEL`), then select/copy the **full `PARTUUID`** for that disk and paste it immediately to the right of the `=` sign for that disk (no spaces).
-In this example the result of doing looks like this:
+In this example the result of doing that looks like this:
 ```
 PARTUUID=2d5599a2-aa11-4aad-9f75-7fca2078b38b /srv/usb3disk1 ntfs defaults,auto,nofail,users,rw,exec,umask=000,dmask=000,fmask=000,uid=pi,gid=pi,noatime,nodiratime,nofail,x-systemd.device-timeout=30,x-systemd.mount-timeout=30 0 0
 PARTUUID=a175d2d3-c2f6-44d4-a5fc-209363280c89 /srv/usb3disk2 ntfs defaults,auto,nofail,users,rw,exec,umask=000,dmask=000,fmask=000,uid=pi,gid=pi,noatime,nodiratime,nofail,x-systemd.device-timeout=30,x-systemd.mount-timeout=30 0 0